geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 	   The green line indicates a polarization spot pair from the same lenslet.

 	5. To check that the spots have been matched correctly look for a low throughput lenslet.
-In K1, one can be found roughly at [1915,1339] detector coordinates.
+One can be found at roughly [1915,1339] detector coordinates.
 The two dim spots should be connected with a green line:

 		.. image:: low_throughput_polcal.png
 			:scale: 75%